olzh2102/discovery/src/content/post/ru/use-screen.md

 ---
-title: Use Audio
+title: Use Screen
 date: 2022-11-20
 author: Michael Scott
 description: Dundir Mufflin, this is Pam
 draft: false
-category: JavaScript
+category: NextJS
+slug: use-screen
 ---

 Here will be some text about Horizontal Wrapper